curiouslumber/ChatXL/README.md

 - Awesome Icons and Glowing buttons

 ## Copyright Notice
 Even though I have published this on Github for public use, please feel free to mention my name if forking this project.
-Thanks!
+Thanks! <br>
-Forking Notice - This won't run out of the box, please create your own Firebase project and add the respective google-services.json and firebase_options.dart file.
+<i>Forking Notice - This won't run out of the box, please create your own Firebase project and add the respective google-services.json and firebase_options.dart file.</i>